The NINDS Landis Award for Outstanding Mentorship by an NINDS Investigator

 A Notice will be published that solicits nominations for NINDS Landis Award Candidates.
 Individuals will be entered into consideration when two (2) or more former or current trainees submit nominations that describe why the candidate should be considered for the award.
 Nominations should briefly describe what makes the nominated individual an outstanding mentor.
 Nominations must include specific information on professional interactions between the nominator and nominee and the career activities and/or decisions of the nominating individual that relate to mentorship and training received from the nominee.
 Nominations may also include any first-hand knowledge of other activities that speak to why the nominee should be considered for a prestigious mentorship award.
 Specific required components of nominations will be listed in the published Notice and on the Nomination Form.

-NOT NS-24-026 was published on October 20, 2023.
-For 2024, NINDS invites nominations of outstanding mentors who are 5-12 years from the start of their first tenure-track or equivalent faculty position (i.e., the start date of their first tenure-track or equivalent faculty position was between 2011-2018 inclusive).
+NOT NS-24-125 was published on July 19, 2024.
+For 2025 awards, NINDS invites nominations of outstanding mentors who are 13-20 years from the start of their first tenure-track or equivalent faculty position (i.e., the start date of their first tenure-track or equivalent faculty position was between 2004-2011 inclusive).

 Phase II